Contraception Research (CR) Branch

-The CDD Branch develops and supports research and research training programs in contraceptive development, pelvic floors disorders and other areas of reproductive health.
+The CR Branch develops and supports research and research training programs in contraceptive development, pelvic floors disorders and other areas of reproductive health.

 The PP Branch seeks to improve the health of mothers and children by supporting research in maternal health, pregnancy, fetal well-being, labor and delivery, neonatal and infant health and well-being, and the long-term health outcomes associated with pregnancy and with fetal and infant development.